 1 Soi Phra Pok Klao 9, Phrapokklao Rd, Old City, Chiang Mai

-Ninety Nine The Gallery Hotel
+99 The Gallery Hotel

-In a fantastic location near the main sights – it’s just steps from Wat Phra Singh – and the Sunday Walking Street, which is home to a seemingly neverending market, this very handsome and rather elegant mid-range hotel has polished floorboards, lofty ceilings and gilt-edged mirrors.
+99 The Gallery Hotel is in a fantastic location near the main sights – it’s just steps from Wat Phra Singh – and the Sunday Walking Street, which is home to a seemingly neverending market, this very handsome and rather elegant mid-range hotel has polished floorboards, lofty ceilings and gilt-edged mirrors.
 The 53 rooms range from basic, compact Superior rooms to smart, spacious Suites.
 The pick of the bunch is the 50sqm 99 Deluxe Corner with a four-poster bed and private terrace.
 There’s a compact saltwater swimming pool, and while there aren’t many sun-beds, a dip does the trick after a day out.
 Decent amenities including in-room coffee making facilities, DVDs, and fast Wi-Fi.
 Unfortunately the staff do not speak much English and the lower category rooms are very snug at just 20sqm.

 99 Intrawarorot Rd, Old City, Chiang Mai